bummbummgarage/bummbummgarage.github.io/modules/chord-organ-0.1/index.md

 <!-- BILD -->

-Prototype for a polyphonic synth lead.
+Breadboard prototype for a polyphonic synth lead.
 I build it while having some slack time, waiting for new DIY kits for my techno rack project.
-I got inspired by the [Chord Organ from Music Thing Modular](https://musicthing.co.uk/pages/chord.html).
+The idea is taken from the [Chord Organ from Music Thing Modular](https://musicthing.co.uk/pages/chord.html).

 ## Features

 * ✅ 4 simultaneous voices (polyphony)
-* ✅ 5 different waveforms: sine, triangle, square, saw, tuned noise
+* ✅ 5 different waveforms: sine, triangle, square, saw and tuned noise
 * ✅ 13 different chord shapes
 * ✅ 48 semitones (from C-2 to C+2)
 * ✅ CV IN for the root note of the chord